bian-official/public/release9.1/semantic-apis/swaggers/Readme.md

 1. Sign in to GitHub with your _username_
 2. Click the 'Fork' button in the upper right corner.
 This creates a working copy of the repository that you can download and change.
 3. Install the necessary Git client tools, for example, Download the Git client for your operating system here https://git-scm.com/downloads and run it.
-4. Clone the forked repository you created to your local computer by using the git clone command.
-It will look something like this: git clone https://github.com/username/bian-official _myrepository_ where _username_ is your GitHub username and _myrepository_ is a name you pick for the repository on your computer.
+4. Clone the forked repository you created to your local computer by using the git clone command: git clone https://github.com/username/bian-official _myrepository_ where _username_ is your GitHub username and _myrepository_ is a name you pick for the repository on your computer.
 5. Create a branch to add any new features: